Inedo/inedo-docs/Content/installation/windows/manual-installation.md

 Note that you can simply use`New-Guid` to create an Encryption Key.

-## Register Windows Service
+## 4. Register Windows Service

-The `%ProgramFiles\«inedo-product»\Service` directory will contain the main service executable `«inedo-product».exe`.
+The `%ProgramFiles\«inedo-product»\Service` directory will contain the main service executable (`proget.exe` or `BuildMaster.Service.exe`).
 You can run this program from an elevated command prompt or PowerShell window to install the Windows Service using the `install` command.

 For example, to install ProGet, you would run:
 ```